-To an industry in flux, Meradia delivers change.
+To an industry in change, Meradia delivers stability.

-Change has become a constant in the financial sector.
-Whether generated by competition, regulation, shareholder or client demand, financial service companies must evolve.
-We navigate complex situations and turn obstacles into opportunities.
+Change is a constant in the investment management industry, whether generated by competition, regulation, shareholder or client demand.
+As the industry continues to evolve, we help you navigate complex situations, turning obstacles into opportunities.

 While the prime objective of active asset management firms is the search for alpha, important questions arise: How does one measure alpha, identify levers that contribute to alpha and define a consistent process?
 In simpler terms, these could be viewed as return computation, performance attribution and systemic automation of the investment performance process respectively.Read More